IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 If the company producing the driver fails to remedy the problem in the prescribed period, the IVI Board of Directors shall take the following actions:

-1. It shall pass a resolution, based on a standard IVI Foundation form, indicating that the driver in not in compliance and the driver supplier has failed to correct it.
+1. It shall pass a resolution, based on a standard IVI Foundation form, indicating that the driver is not in compliance and the driver supplier has failed to correct it.

 2. It shall send a letter based on a standard IVI Foundation form to the provider of the driver stating that the provider is not allowed to use any IVI Foundation trademarks in reference to the driver in question.